HL7/livd/input/pagecontent/general-definitions.md

      <li> <b><i>Vendor Comment</i></b> is human-readable text clarification, such as “This is a STAT (prioritized) version of the test”. </li>
 </ul>

-Note that **_Vendor Specimen Description_**, **_Vendor Result Description_**, and **_Vendor Comment_** are included to assist a laboratory in selecting the appropriate LOINC code(s) for the vendor IVD tests used by the laboratory.
+Note that **_Vendor Specimen Description_**, **_Vendor Result Description_**, and **_Vendor Comment_** are included to assist a laboratory in selecting the appropriate LOINC code(s) for the vendor IVD Test Performed used by the laboratory.
 This information is not intended to be parsed by an IVD Software System that automates the mapping of vendor IVD transmission codes to LOINC codes.
 The inclusion of this information should reduce errors in the manual selection of LOINC codes by a laboratory.

 <!--
 <h3> LOINC Code System </h3>